OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 - Compose a new message
 - Organize a new appointment

-By the end of this walkthrough, you will have an add-in that runs whenever a new message is created.
+By the end of this walkthrough, you'll have an add-in that runs whenever a new message is created.

 > [!IMPORTANT]
 > This feature is only supported for preview in Outlook on the web with an Office 365 subscription.
-See [How to preview](#how-to-preview) later in this article for more details.
+See [How to preview](#how-to-preview) in this article for more details.
 >
 > Because preview APIs are subject to change without notice, they shouldn't be used in production add-ins.

-## How to preview
+## How to preview event-based activation feature

 We invite you to try out the event-based activation feature!
-Then let us know your scenarios and how we can improve by giving us feedback through GitHub (see the **Feedback** section at the end of this page).
+Let us know your scenarios and how we can improve by giving us feedback through GitHub (see the **Feedback** section at the end of this page).

 To preview this feature: